- Sleep bags

 A: It really varied from child to child.
 I did learn that it was better not to wait until my baby was over-tired as that makes things a lot more difficult.
 At around three months of age, my children started to have a more predictable nap schedule.
 They would have a fist nap around 9 AM for about two hours, an early afternoon nap and a cat nap around dinner time.
 Then, bedtime around 9PM.
 After a while they dropped the cat nap and settled into 2 naps a day until about 12 months old.
 Once they regularly had issues falling asleep during the morning nap, we moved to a single nap at around 12:30.

-A: We always took the following steps: 1) put on their sleep sack, 2) had milk, 3) sang a few songs, and 4) turned their mobile on and then night-night!
+A: We always took the following steps: 1) put on their baby sleep bag, 2) had milk, 3) sang a few songs, and 4) turned their mobile on and then night-night!
 Once, my children outgrew their mobile around 5 months old, I left the music box part of the mobile in their crib so they could turn it on when they woke up.
 To this day, my three-year-old daughter has it on her twin bed and turns it on in the middle of the night if she wakes up.
 That thing was a life-saver.

 A: Realizing that there was no set answer.
 My first was afraid of his crib for a long time so we mostly napped on the go.
 It was hard for me to accept as I saw other moms place their baby in the crib and that was it.
 But that’s just the way it was, he would scream the minute he saw a crib or pack and play.
 Once I accepted that he was trying to tell me something and that the only way he could fall asleep was in my arms and then be transferred to the crib, it was fine.
 We later found out that he had sleep apnea so that explained his fear of going to sleep and being in a crib.
 I am so glad I listened to my instincts instead of all the books that pushed for never letting your baby fall asleep in your arms.
 In his case, there was a real medical explanation for his fear.